tsudalab/pppf/README.md

 This framework lays out a homogenised foundation for homomorphic and semi-homomorphic development, greatly simplifying the implementation and use of new cryptosystems and oblivious protocols over server-client architecture.

 Its heavy use of templating allows flexible combinations of cryptosystems and protocols and to build a full algebra on natural numbers (e.g. by combining an additive cryptosystem and a multiplication remote protocol).
-The resulting implementations let you create and use encrypted values using regular C++ operators.
+The resulting classes let you create and use encrypted values with regular C++ operators.

 # Using